-Pakistan’s prime minister Imran Khan skirts opposition effort to oust him, calls for elections
+Pakistan’s prime minister skirts effort to oust him, orders Parliament dissolved for elections

-As an uproar spread through the chamber, opposition leaders accused Khan of treason and declared they would immediately go to the Supreme Court to demand that the vote be held as planned.
+As an uproar spread through the legislative chamber, furious opposition leaders accused Khan of treason and declared they would immediately go to the Supreme Court to demand that the vote be held as planned.
+By late afternoon, however, the court had taken no action to challenge the vote cancellation and the shuttering of Parliament, which Pakistan’s president ordered to prepare for elections.

 Opposition leaders, as of Saturday, had gathered enough supporting votes among legislators to oust Khan from power as he struggled to manage spiraling inflation and other domestic crises.
 But Khan, 69, a charismatic former cricket star who won office in 2018 after campaigning to reform a corrupt political system and bring justice to all Pakistanis, blamed the effort to oust him on a foreign conspiracy that he claimed was backed by the United States.